What is family life insurance?

 Key takeaways

-Family life insurance is any life insurance policy that helps support your loved ones financially after your death
+Family life insurance is an umbrella term which covers any life insurance policy that helps support your loved ones financially after your death

-Family life insurance can cover mortgages, debts, daily living costs, and specific responsibilities like school fees
+Family life insurance can cover the likes of mortgage repayments, debts, daily living costs, as well as expenses such as school fees

-To determine cover amount, consider housing costs, outstanding debts, daily living expenses, and funeral expenses
+To determine how much cover you need, consider things such as housing costs, outstanding debts, day-to-day outgoings and funeral expenses

 What is family life insurance?

-Family life insurance doesn’t refer to a specific product, but any life insurance policy that can serve as a way to help your loved ones once you’re gone.
+Family life insurance doesn’t refer to a specific product, but is rather a term used for any life insurance policy that can help provide financial security for loved ones if you pass away.

-The payout from these policies can cover anything from mortgages and debts to daily living costs or specific responsibilities such as school fees.
+The payout from such policies can help cover a range of expenses, from mortgage repayments and outstanding debts to everyday living costs and major commitments, such as school fees.

-Essentially, family life insurance is a financial safety net that can alleviate the economic impact of a policyholder's death on their family.
+Essentially, family life insurance is a financial safety net that can help protect your loved ones from the financial impact of your death.

 How does life insurance work?